 Up to six directors sit on the Audit, Accounts and Risks Committee set up by the Board of Directors on June 30, 2020, including one director representing employees.
+It is chaired by Patrice Forget.

 At least one member must have specific financial or accounting expertise and qualify as independent based on the criteria adopted by the Board.
 This member is Laurence Barry.